Port Said Stadium riot: Trials

-On 9 March 2013, the court confirmed the 21 death sentences issued on 26 January.
-Of the remaining 52 defendants, five received life sentences, and ten received 15-year sentences, including two police officers, the former Port Said security director Essam Samak and the head of the Port Said water bodies security department, Mohamed Saad.
+On 9 March, 2013, the court confirmed the 21 death sentences issued on 26 January.
+Of the remaining 52 defendants, five received life sentences, and ten received 15-year sentences, including two police officers, the former Port Said security director Essam Samak and the head of the Port Said Water Bodies Security Department, Mohamed Saad.
 Six defendants received 10-year sentences, two received 5-year sentences, and one received a 1-year sentence.
 The remaining 28 defendants were acquitted, including the other seven police officers charged.
-They included the former head of the Port Said police investigation department, Mostafa Razaz, the former head of the Central Security Forces in the Suez Canal area, Abdel-Aziz Sami, and the former head of Port Said national security directorate, Bahy El-Din Zaghloul.
+They included the former head of the Port Said police investigation department, Mostafa Razaz, the former head of the Central Security Forces in the Suez Canal area, Abdel-Aziz Sami, and the former head of Port Said National Security Directorate, Bahy El-Din Zaghloul.
 The other four police officers were all aides to these senior officials.
-Also acquitted are the only two officials from Port Said's Al-Masry club who were charged – Major General Mohsen Sheta, who was executive director of Al-Masry club at the time of the events, and former head of security at the club Mohamed El-Desouki.
+Also acquitted were the only two officials from Port Said's Al-Masry club who were charged – Major General Mohsen Sheta, who was executive director of Al-Masry club at the time of the events, and former head of security at the club, Mohamed El-Desouki.

 Both the defendants and the prosecution appealed the verdicts.
-On 6 February 2014, Egypt's Court of Cassation ordered the retrial of 64 defendants and rejected the appeals of nine defendants sentenced to between 1 and 10 years in prison.
-On 19 April 2015, 11 defendants were issued preliminary death sentences in the retrial.
+On 6 February, 2014, Egypt's Court of Cassation ordered the retrial of 64 defendants and rejected the appeals of nine defendants sentenced to between 1 and 10 years in prison.
+On 19 April, 2015, 11 defendants were issued preliminary death sentences in the retrial.
 The court postponed the verdict on the remaining 53 defendants.
-On 9 June 2015, the court confirmed the 11 death sentences and acquitted 21 defendants.
+On 9 June, 2015, the court confirmed the 11 death sentences and acquitted 21 defendants.
 Of the remaining 32 defendants, ten received 15-year sentences, nine received 10-year sentences, and thirteen received 5-year sentences, including the two police officers initially sentenced to 15 years in prison, and one official from Port Said's Al-Masry club, Mohsen Sheta, who was previously acquitted.
-On 23 August 2015, the court upheld a death sentence issued in absentia to 1 defendant and acquitted 5 of 6 other defendants sentenced in absentia to 10-year prison terms.
-The remaining defendant had his 10-year sentence issued in absentia reduced to 5 years on 15 November 2015.
-On 20 February 2017, Egypt's Court of Cassation upheld final death sentences for 11 issued in 2015.
+On 23 August, 2015, the court upheld a death sentence issued in absentia to 1 defendant and acquitted 5 of 6 other defendants sentenced in absentia to 10-year prison terms.
+The remaining defendant had his 10-year sentence issued in absentia reduced to 5 years on 15 November, 2015.
+On 20 February, 2017, Egypt's Court of Cassation upheld final death sentences for 11 issued in 2015.